sballa1201/graphing/README.md

 # Graphing Project
-This project aims to create a graphing tool that is responsive, fluid, and interacts simply to the user.
+This project aims to create a graphing tool that is responsive, fluid, and interacts simply with the user.

 Here is an example video of what it can currently do